etalab/udata-schema-gouvfr/README.md

 ## Usage

-Install the plugin package in you udata environement:
+Install the plugin package in your udata environement:

 ```bash
 pip install udata-schema